We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although there’s only one IUD size, your practitioner still needs to measure the length of your cervical canal and uterus.

 They do this to make sure your uterus is at least 6 to 9 centimeters deep and to make sure they don’t insert the IUD too deeply or at the wrong angle.
-If your IUD is inserted incorrectly, it could perforate your uterus.
+If your IUD is inserted incorrectly, it may not work as effectively or worse, it could perforate the uterus.

 These measurements are taken with an instrument called a sound, which has a round tip at the end so that it doesn’t injure your uterus when it is inserted.